DSKunth/Data-Modeling-with-Postgres/README.md

 ## Database Schema

 The following image is the database schema created, a *star schema* which simplifies the queries and fast aggregations can be performed.
-It shows the relationship between the fact table (songplays) and four dimension tables as well as the data types used for each columns.
+It shows the relationship between the fact table (songplays) and four dimension tables as well as the data types used for each column.

 ![](images/database%20schema.jpg)